-A fluke (or flounder) is a kind of flat, bottom-feeding fish that is (according to lore, so easily caught that one may use the most rudimentary tackle or technique.
-(In the Gunther Grass novel The Flounder, the fish jumps right into the fisherman's arms).
-Over time, owing to its near-ridiculous catchability, it loaned its name to a type of billiard shot, by which a shooter, having no good shot to make, sinks the desired balls by improbable or near-random means, much like a Hail Mary in football, or a "garbage" shot in basketball.
-Eventually it took on the meaning common today of a happy accident, unrepeatable and beholden only to the vagaries of fortune.
+A fluke (or flounder) is a kind of flat, bottom-feeding fish that is, according to lore, so easily caught that one may use the most rudimentary tackle or technique.
+(In the Gunther Grass novel The Flounder, the titular fish jumps right into the fisherman's arms).
+Over time, the fluke's nonchalance for the angler's competency loaned its name to a type of billiard shot, by which a shooter, having no good options, sinks a billiard ball by improbable or near-random means, much like a Hail Mary in football, or a "garbage" shot in basketball.
+Eventually the term took on the meaning, common today, of a happy accident, unrepeatable and beholden only to the vagaries of fortune.

-A "meme" -- a fancy word for an idea originally coined by biologist Richard Dawkins -- is supposed to be similarly parasitic, spurring its host (a human mind) to behave in ways orthogonal to its rational interest.
-Before parasitization, an organism does what we would expect it to do according to Darwinian logic.
-After parasitization, all bets are off.
-The meme might lead to fantastic cultural achievements, cathedrals and sonatas and elaborate cuisines.
-Or it might lead to tragic cultural afflictions; harmful ideologies and superstitions.
-In either case the important detail is that the minds hosting these memes are not free to consciously accept or reject them; rather memes are "selected" by Nature itself, on the basis of their effectiveness, by Darwinian logic.
-The meme-parasite is thus enlisted to explain all manner of irrational behavior, and the beliefs that underlie them.
-In Dennett's recent book, Breaking the Spell (2006), the irrational beliefs and behaviors in question are religious ones, and the primary meme postulated to explain why they persist is called "belief in belief."
+A "meme" -- a fancy word for an idea originally coined by biologist Richard Dawkins -- is supposed to be similarly parasitic, spurring its host (a human mind) to behave, like a zombie ant, in ways orthogonal to its rational self-interest.
+Deviation or distraction from such self-interest under the influence of memes may lead to fantastic cultural achievements, such as cathedrals and sonatas and elaborate cuisines.
+Or, it may lead to tragic cultural afflictions; harmful ideologies and superstitions.
+So goes the hypothesis.
+In either case the important detail is that the minds hosting these memes are not free to consciously accept or reject them; rather memes are "selected" by Nature itself, on the basis of their effectiveness, according to Darwinian logic.
+The meme-parasite is thus enlisted to explain all manner of apparently irrational behavior, and the beliefs that purportedly underlie them.

-Many more able critics than I have taken on meme theory for the modern day phlogiston it is (See, for example, here and here.)
 I want to limit myself now to this question: If meme theory were true, if there were such things as discrete, mappable gene-like memes colonizing our minds, how could we tell?
 How can we know that our thoughts and values, whatever they may be, are really our thoughts and values, and not the duplicitous effect of some kind of parasitic infection?
 How can we protect ourselves from "bad" memes, when the whole strategy of bad memes is to appear to be good?

 I don't imagine meme advocates would have any problem with this thought fable, as far as it goes.
-Dan Dennett, in his 2006 book on the etiology of belief, Breaking The Spell, acknowledges that many religious people go freely and gladly toward fates that strike outside observers as absurd, just as the zombie ant seems to.
+Dan Dennett, in his 2006 book on the etiology of belief, Breaking The Spell, acknowledges that many religious people go seemingly freely and gladly toward fates that strike outside observers as absurd, just as the zombie ant seems to.
 The trouble arises when we exit the metaphor and ask, in the case of humanity in general, who is to act as the "outside" observer?
-Who has the neutral or objective perspective to say definitively than any of us aren't foolishly pursuing an absurd fate?
-Once we analogize human belief about our own motives with the zombie ant, on what foundation can we say that any of our thoughts or actions make any sense at all?
+Who has the perspective to say definitively that any of us is or is not foolishly pursuing an absurd fate?
+Having analogized human belief about our own motives to the zombie ant, on what foundation can we say we truly understand any of our thoughts or actions at all?

-Dennett's answer is that rational inquiry can evaluate various beliefs and behaviors and demonstrate which ones are left wanting.
-His entire project in Breaking the Spell is an appeal to open up allegedly "sacred" beliefs and practices to scientific investigation*, so we can know if they make any sense or not, or have any good in them at all, rather than relying on custom or faith, which are far more prone to self-deception.
+Dennett's answer is that rational inquiry and the scientific method can evaluate various beliefs and behaviors and demonstrate which ones are left wanting.
+His entire project in Breaking the Spell is an appeal to open up allegedly "sacred" beliefs and practices to scientific investigation, so we can know if they make any sense or not, or have any good in them at all, rather than relying on custom or faith, which are far more prone to self-deception.

 But here the knot tightens.
-In his earlier books, such as Darwin's Dangerous Idea (1995), and Freedom Evolves (2003), Dennett has proposed that the mechanism underlying both genes and memes, natural selection, is a "universal acid," that corrodes through everything.
-Anything which purports to operate by some different means than natural selection is, in Dennett's coinage, a "skyhook:" a miracle or deus ex machina.
-If we are to break the bonds of belief and "belief in belief," which, we have just finished explaining, are the products of a process so universal it melts away all competing explanations, then how are we to explain the faculty of Reason?
-It must be either that it is, on the one hand, somehow impervious to the corrosiveness of natural selection, making it just another "skyhook," or, on the other hand, a product of natural selection, making it just another meme, with nothing to privilege it above any belief, delusional or otherwise.
+In his earlier books, such as Darwin's Dangerous Idea (1995), and Freedom Evolves (2003), Dennett has proposed that the mechanism underlying both genes and memes, namely natural selection, is a "universal acid" that corrodes through everything.
+Anything which purports to operate by some different means than natural selection is, in Dennett's coinage, a "skyhook," a clunky and unnecessary explanation, a deus ex machina.
+If rational inquiry is to break the bonds of blind belief, which according to meme theory is the product of a process so universal it melts away all competing explanations, then how are we to explain the faculty of reason?
+It must be either that it is, on the one hand, somehow impervious to the corrosiveness of natural selection, making it just another "skyhook," or, on the other hand, itself a product of natural selection, making it, at least potentially, just another meme, with nothing to privilege it above any belief, delusional or otherwise.

 Given how self-evident it seems to us that reason itself is a powerful instrument of truth, the idea that examined, reasoned, and empirically tested beliefs are no less reliably true than those born of custom or superstition strikes us as absurd, but meme theory permits no other conclusion.
 If the zombie ant's faculties of perceptions and reflection cannot be trusted, than how can ours?
-How are we know that our new and improved sacred values of Truth, Reason, Enquiry and Democracy which Dennett hopes will supersede faith and tradition and "belief in belief" aren't themselves "bad memes," serving interests antagonistic to our own?
-(Whatever that might mean).
+How are we know that our new and improved sacred values of truth, reason, inquiry and democracy, which Dennett hopes will supersede faith and tradition and "belief in belief" aren't themselves "bad memes," serving interests antagonistic to our own?
 How do we know that free and critical inquiry, free from fetters and taboo, is not our own seemingly purposeful climb up the blade of grass?
 Against what do we test our sense that rationality is ... rational?
 How could we know for sure that our most prized and cherished ideas, values, theories and methodologies are not just flukes?